-RULES AND CONDITIONS APPLICABLE TO BENEFICIARY REQUIRED ELECTIONS

-The IRA beneficiary election rules are often complex.
-The general rules are listed below.
-If you have questions regarding an election, consult with a competent tax professional or refer to IRS Publication 590, Individual Retirement Arrangements (IRAs), for more information.
+RULES AND CONDITIONS APPLICABLE TO BENEFICIARY REQUIRED ELECTIONS consult with a competent tax professional or refer to IRS Publication 590, Individual Retirement Arrangements (IRAs), for more information.
 This publication is available on the IRS website at www.irs.gov or by calling 1-800-TAX-FORM.